oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 This CN discusses:

 1) What is information modeling?
-2) The value of an information model?
+2) The value of an information model.
-3) The distinction between an IM compare and other modeling approaches.
+3) The distinction between an IM and other modeling approaches.
-4) The creation and use of an IM using JADN and associated automated tools .
+4) The creation and use of an IM using JADN and associated automated tools.